 Our goal is to provide the most comprehensive eye care for children and teenagers.
 Studies show that 80% of all learning is visual, thus a comprehensive eye examination is important to ensure that they perform at their best academically, socially, and athletically.
-If your child having difficulty in school specifically with reading this could be a sign of visually related ocular issues.
+If your child is having difficulty in school specifically with reading this could be a sign of visually related ocular issues.
 If you notice your child squinting to see the computer or tv, or complaining of headaches, it may a time to bring him or her in for an eye exam at our eye care centers in Montrose, CA & Glendale.
 Los Angeles.

 CHILD & TEENAGER EXAM FREQUENCY